hgonomeg/Filend/PROJECT_PLAN.md

 * Edit -> Undo and Edit -> Redo
 * Server configuration
   * Configurable port
+* Show current server status in the status bar

 ## Server

-* Launching server on a separate thread
+* ✓ Launching server on a separate thread
-* Basic downloads should be handled
+* ✓ Basic downloads should be handled
+* Server stops gracefully